tommcandrew/Word-Box/README.md

 ### Test tab
 Word-Box will use its vocab to make up a sentence.
 (Apologies for any rudeness: None of the words I have put into the vocab are individually rude.
 But the combinations come up at random and Word-Box knows not the meaning of what it says).

 Type your answer where prompted.
 Each word is compared to the translation Word-Box has in mind.
 Obviously: there are many ways to say the same thing.
 But Word-Box is only thinking of one of these.
-Words gets marked according to their position and spelling (case insensitive). eg:
+Words get marked according to their position and spelling (case-insensitive). eg:
 ![cold hospital translation](/screenshots/cold-hospital-test-eg.PNG)

 'nemocnice' is correctly spelled and should be the second word.
 And so it is marked green.
 Why are some words marked red? (hint: what gender is a hospital?)